Avanade/Beef/templates/Beef.Template.Solution/README.md

 ## What is created?

-The solution and projects created contain all the requisite .NET Classes and NuGet references to build a _beef_ solution.
+The solution and projects created contain all the requisite .NET Classes and NuGet references to build the solution.

-_Note:_ the solution will **not** compile.
-There is a reference to `ReferenceDataProvider` within [`Startup.cs`](./content/Company.AppName.Api/Startup.cs) that does not initially exist (and needs to be created/generated).
+_Note:_ the solution will **not** intially compile.
+The code and database generation must first be performed.

 To get the solution up and running quickly, an example `Person` entity and database table has been preconfigured for code generation.
 The next sub-sections describe content and how to perform the requisite generation.
 The entity-driven code-gen step will resolve the aforementioned compilation error.